Georgina Bloomberg: Philanthropy

-At 23, Bloomberg founded the Rider's Closet, which collects new and gently used riding clothing and boots and provides them to therapeutic riding programs, pony clubs, intercollegiate riding programs and individuals in need.
+At 23, Bloomberg founded the Rider's Closet, which collects new and gently used riding clothing and boots and provides them to therapeutic riding programs, pony clubs, intercollegiate riding programs, and individuals in need.

 Bloomberg currently serves on the board of the Hampton Classic Horse Show, the Emma and Georgina Bloomberg Foundation, and the Bloomberg Family Foundation.
+In 2023, the foundation reported revenue of $1.17 million, $1.4 million in expenses, and total assets of $26.3 million.

 She sits on the board of trustees for the U.S. Equestrian Team.
 Bloomberg is also a vice president at Animal Aid USA.

 In 2016, the Humane Society of the United States recognized Bloomberg with the Compassion in Action Award "for her tireless work to protect all animals."

 She is a founding member of Humane Generation/Friends of Finn committee, which works with the Humane Society of the United States to end the inhumane treatment of dogs in puppy mills and advocates for pet adoption.

 Personal life

-In December 2013, Georgina Bloomberg gave birth to a son, Jasper Michael Brown Quintana, fathered by then Argentine Olympic show jumping rider boyfriend Ramiro Quintana, who does not play a day-to-day role in his son's life.
-She currently has four rescue dogs, a rescue goat, two rescue mules and two mini-horses.
-Forbes magazine ranked her as one of the 20 "Most Intriguing Billionaire Heiresses".
-She splits her time between Manhattan and North Salem, New York, as well as Wellington, Florida.
+In December 2013, Bloomberg had a son with then-boyfriend Ramiro Quintana, an Argentine Olympic show jumping rider.
+She owns several rescue animals, including four dogs, a goat, two mules, and two miniature horses.
+Forbes included her in a list of the 20 “Most Intriguing Billionaire Heiresses”.
+She divides her time between residences in Manhattan, North Salem, New York, and Wellington, Florida.

+Bloomberg is engaged to investment banker Justin Waterman.
+The couple is expecting their second child in 2025.

+In early 2025, she purchased a 3,000-square-foot, four-bedroom home on Great Peconic Bay in the Hamptons for approximately $4 million, reportedly setting a pricing record for the area.

 Injuries

-Bloomberg was born with the back condition spondylolisthesis, which causes her back to fracture easily due to instability.
-In 2002, she broke her back while training for the Hampton Classic and recovered after wearing a brace for six months.
-Bloomberg broke her back again and suffered a small concussion after falling from a horse.
-She announced days later that despite the accident, she was eager to return to the sport.
-Bloomberg ultimately had surgery in 2011 to reshape her spine and took eight months off to recover.
+Bloomberg was born with spondylolisthesis, a spinal condition that makes her back prone to fractures due to instability.
+In 2002, she broke her back while training for the Hampton Classic and wore a brace for six months to recover.
+She later sustained another back fracture and a mild concussion after falling from a horse.
+Despite the injury, she expressed her intent to continue competing.
+In 2011, Bloomberg underwent spinal surgery and took an eight-month break from the sport to recover.